substancelab/classlist/README.md

 TODO: Write usage instructions here

+## DOM compatibility

+While Classlist aims to be a feature-compatible version of [`DOMTokenList`](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList) that doesn't always make for particularily Ruby'esque methods.
+In cases where Ruby has similar methods named differently than the DOM, we'll prefer Ruby-style method names while keeping aliases with the names from `DOMTokenList`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.